Philippe is a Ph.D. Candidate in Computer Science at UC Berkeley, advised by

 CS182/282 — Introduction to Deep Learning — Spring 2019 & 2020.

-He enjoyed leading discussions and lectures, creating homeworks from scratch, and interacting with brilliant students.
-Debugging students' Python environments and scanning hundreds of midterms late at night was less fun.
+I enjoyed leading discussions and lectures, creating homeworks from scratch, and interacting with brilliant students.

-Philippe has also mentored around 10 undegraduate students in their first steps doing research.
+I have also mentored 10+ undegraduate students in their first steps doing research.
 If you are an undergraduate student interested in research at the intersection of NLP and News, feel free to contact me.

 The Summary Loop: Learning to Write Abstractive Summaries Without Examples